FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Yan et al. (2022)~\cite{yanAutomaticDeploymentConvolutional2022} proposed a CNN accelerator comprised of multiple parallel PEs that can be dynamically configured at runtime to execute distinct network layers.
+\phantomsection \textbf{Yan et al. (2022)~\cite{yanAutomaticDeploymentConvolutional2022}} proposed a CNN accelerator comprised of multiple parallel PEs that can be dynamically configured at runtime to execute distinct network layers.
 This capability is achieved by compiling a PyTorch model into instructions and loading them onto the FPGA.
-These PEs also leverage several optimizations, including quantization, which resembles a previous work~\cite{zhangFPGAImplementationCNNBased2021}, unified layer operations, convolution dataflow rearrangement, and dynamic slicing of input feature maps.
+These PEs also leveraged several optimizations, including quantization, which resembled the work of Zhang et al. (2021)~\cite{zhangFPGAImplementationCNNBased2021}, unified layer operations, convolution dataflow rearrangement, and dynamic slicing of input feature maps.
 This accelerator was evaluated on an Artix 7 FPGA with eight PEs with an improved VGG16 model for scene classification on the NWPU-RESISC45 dataset~\cite{chengRemoteSensingImage2017} and an improved YOLOv2 model for object detection on the DOTA-v1.0 dataset~\cite{xiaDOTALargescaleDataset2019}.

-The results demonstrated that the developed accelerator achieved an inference time of 1.78 seconds for the VGG16 experiment and 17.12 seconds for the YOLOv2 experiment, consuming only 3.407 watts.
+The developed accelerator achieved inference times of 1.78 s for VGG16 and 17.12 s for YOLOv2, consuming only 3.407 watts.
 In contrast, the Intel Xeon Gold 5120T CPU and an Nvidia Titan Xp GPU consumed 31 times and 73 times more power than this accelerator.
-Furthermore, compared to these platforms, there was a decrease of 0.05\% in overall accuracy for the VGG16 experiment and 0.2\% in mean average precision for the YOLOv2 experiment.
+Furthermore, compared to these platforms, there was a decrease of 0.05\% in overall accuracy for the VGG16 experiment and 0.2\% in mAP for the YOLOv2 experiment.